armory/docs/content/en/cd-as-a-service/setup/cli.md

 mkdir ~/.armory/credentials
 ```

-Make sure you are running the lastest version of the CLI.
+Make sure you are running the latest version of the CLI.

 ## {{% heading "nextSteps" %}}